Mixing properties and entropy bounds of a family of Pisot random substitutions: Introduction

-We focus here on a family $\left\{\psi_{n,p}\right\}$ of random substitutions first mentioned in \cite{Manibo} which we call the \emph{random noble Pisa substitutions}.
-This is a two-parameter generalisation of both the random noble means family \cite{BaakeMoll} and the Pisa family \cite{BaakeRauzy}.
+Non-degenerate random substitutions typically have mixed diffraction spectra.
+For a fixed ergodic measure, the almost sure diffraction $\widehat{\gamma}$ splits into $\widehat{\gamma}=\widehat{\gamma}^{ }_{|\mathbb{E}(\cdot)|^2}+\widehat{\gamma}^{ }_{V(\cdot)}$ consisting of the component associated to square of the expectation value and the variance respectively, where one deals with distribution-valued random variables on the line instead of weighted Dirac combs.
+These are studied in detail for the random noble means substitutions $\left\{\psi^{ }_{2,p}\right\}_{p\geqslant 0}$ in \cite{BSS,Moll, Spindeler} where it was shown the first component is a pure point measure and the second is a purely absolutely continuous measure.

+For general random substitutions, it is possible to apply a generalised balanced pair algorithm to $\psi^{ }_{n,p}$ to conclude that the first component is pure point.
+An interesting property for the family of random noble Pisa substitutions is that they all contain a marginal which is of Barge type (i.e., bijective on the first letters and constant on the final letters) and hence has pure point spectrum.
+This might be useful in studying the spectral type of $\widehat{\gamma}^{ }_{|\mathbb{E}(\cdot)|^2}$ \cite{GMR}.

 The paper is organised as follows.
 In Sections~\ref{sec: noble pisa} and \ref{sec: random subs}, we introduce the substitutions we are looking at and recall basic notions in symbolic dynamics.
 We then investigate several properties satisfied by the set of level-$k$ inflation words in Section~\ref{sec: level k recog}, and conclude from there the existence of recognisable words.
 Here a word $u$ is level-$k$ recognisable with respect to a random substitution $\psi$ roughly means that $u$ has a unique preimage under $\psi^k$ and a unique decomposition into level-$k$ inflation words up to possibly a prefix and a suffix of $u$; see Definition~\ref{def: level k recog} below.
 In Theorem~\ref{thm: recog words}, we show that for an infinite set of parameters we indeed get such words for any level $k\in\mathbb{N}$.
 This, together with the Pisot property, implies that the subshifts they define are \emph{not} topologically mixing; see Theorem~\ref{thm: non-mixing}.
-In the same section, we also show that they nonetheless satisfy a weaker mixing property, which can be proved using a numeration system naturally arising from the lengths of inflation words of $\psi_{n,p}$; see Theorem~\ref{thm: semi-mixing}.
-The last section is solely devoted to bounds for topological entropy, given in Proposition~\ref{prop: entropy bounds random noble pisa} and Corollary~\ref{coro: entropy bounds n,p}.